 Plan for notification.
 Have draft notices available for posting in the community and for distribution to local media and know who is going to print and distribute them.
 Know how to contact area television and radio stations as well as any local newspapers.
+If a disaster has been declared and ICS activated, all notifications should go out through the Public Information Officer (PIO).

-Substantial Damage assessment resources.
+Substantial Damage inspection resources.
 Have pre-assembled tools you and your inspection teams will need for field work.
+Use "Checklist 2 - Field Preparations" in Appendix A to help you prepare your field supplies.
 Such items include:

-- Copies of maps, damage assessment worksheets, property owner consent forms, and - Digital cameras with extra memory cards and/or extra batteries. - Small dry erase boards and markers. - High visibility vests, hardhats, safety glasses, gloves, and other appropriate personal protective equipment. - Tape measures. - Flashlights. - Notepads, clip boards, and pens. - GPS devices that can store points in decimal degrees.
+- Copies of maps, damage assessment worksheets, property owner consent forms, and notices. - Digital cameras with extra memory cards and/or extra batteries. - Small dry erase boards and markers. - High visibility vests, hardhats, safety glasses, gloves, and other appropriate personal protective equipment. - Tape measures. - Flashlights. - Notepads, clip boards, and pens. - GPS devices that can store points in decimal degrees.